CKs-Technology-News/PrivacyTools/README.md

 ## [Planning](#planning)
 - [TREX](https://en.wikipedia.org/wiki/Regular_Language_description_for_XML) – Reactive planning.
-Egular LAnguage description for XML (RELAX) is a specification for describing XML-based languages.
+Egular Language description for XML (RELAX) is a specification for describing XML-based languages.
 A description written in RELAX is called a RELAX grammar.

 ## [Plagiarism checker](#plagiarism-checker)